-This project aims to help regulators better identify Palmer-contaminated seed mixtures to protect agricultural lands.
-Researchers will develop a more efficient means of physically separating Amaranthus seeds from other types to drastically increase the volume of seed analysts can test overall.
-They will also produce a reliable, afforable DNA test for Palmer amaranth identification.
+The results of this project will help regulators better identify Palmer-contaminated seed mixtures to protect agricultural lands.
+Researchers developed a more efficient means of physically separating Amaranthus seeds from other types to drastically increase the volume of seed analysts can test overall.
+They will also produced a reliable, afforable DNA test for Palmer amaranth identification.

 With the help of state partners like the Minnesota Department of Agriculture, the resulting test protocol will provide a strong basis for a proactive seed certification program.

 - How can analysts efficiently separate amaranth seeds from other seed types in a mix for a pure sample prior to molecular analysis?

 - Can existing DNA markers of Palmer amaranth be validated for implementation in a reliably accurate genetic test?

 - What additional DNA markers can be used to increase the accuracy of a positive identification of Palmer amaranth?